Voss-Bascom Professor of Law; Director of the Law Library

 European Tort Law

 Steve Barkan came to the UW Law School as the director of the Law Library in 1995.
 In addition to administering the Law Library, Professor Barkan teaches Torts I and Torts II.
+In 2015, he received the Outstanding Classroom Teacher of the Year award from the Wisconsin Law Alumni Association.
 He is the director of the Law School's summer study abroad program in Giessen, Germany, and he directs the Law School's student and faculty exchange program with the University of Giessen.
-He is the vice chair of the Board of Bar Examiners of the Supreme Court of Wisconsin and serves on the Editorial Advisory Committee of the National Conference of Bar Examiners.
+Professor Barkan is the vice chair of the Board of Bar Examiners of the Supreme Court of Wisconsin and serves on the Editorial Advisory Committee of the National Conference of Bar Examiners.

 Prior to coming to the Law School, Professor Barkan was on the faculty of the Marquette University Law School, where he served as director of the law library, associate dean, and interim dean, and taught legal ethics and workers' compensation law, among other subjects.
 In 1993, he was the recipient of the first Excellence in Academic Law Librarianship Award sponsored by the West Publishing Company.
 Professor Barkan also has served as the associate law librarian at the University of Texas School of Law, a research librarian for the Supreme Court of the United States, and a reference librarian at the University of Southern California Law Library.
 He practiced personal injury and workers' compensation law in Ohio for six years and is a member of the Wisconsin and Ohio bars.